 - Salicylic acid is found in certain vegetables, fruits, nuts, seeds and herbs in various amounts.
 Acetyl salicylic acid in aspirin, is a modified version of salicylic acid.

 The newsletters help keep you and the general community up-to-date on the ASPREE project – from study progress to news stories, and reminders.
-If you have any suggestions or ideas for future newsletter content, please email Elena Friedman at: EFriedman@bermancenter.org Thank you!
+If you have any suggestions or ideas for future newsletter content, please email Brenda Kirpach at: BKirpach@bermancenter.org Thank you!